dannyramasawmy/ElasticMatrix/README.md

 - The ./examples folder contains example scripts demonstrating some of the capabilities of the code. (currently being populated)
 - The ./documentation folder contains relevant papers for the mathematical background.
-- The ./src-pw folder contains the source code for the partial wave method, the -pw refers to the partial-wave method, in future the global matrix method [2] may also be implemented.
+- The ./src-pw folder contains the source code for the partial wave method, the -pw refers to the partial-wave method, in future the global matrix method [2] will also be implemented.

 ### Capabilities
 Some of the code functionalitiy: